 - Cool on a wire rack to room temperature, then move to the fridge to chill for about 4 hours.

 - Don’t burn the caramelized sugar.
-Sprinkle a thin, even layer of granulated sugar on top of the custard (covering the entire surface area) and heat with a kitchen torch, just until it is golden brown.
+Sprinkle a thin, even layer of granulated sugar on top of the custard (covering the entire surface area) and heat with a kitchen torch (paid link), just until it is golden brown.
 Repeat with a second layer of sugar.

 For me, the preparation of creme brulee is fun and challenging.
 Mainly because I always want it to turn out perfectly, with the custard just right (served cold), and the sugar crust warm and crunchy.
 The 4-ounce ramekin has just the right amount of custard and crust.
 This dessert is delicious and elegant enough for any dinner party or family gathering.
 Let us know how your experience goes!